bactopia/bactopia/docs/usage-basic.md

     --SE STR                Single end set of reads in compressed (gzip) FASTQ format

+    --hybrid                The SE should be treated as long reads for hybrid assembly.

     --sample STR            The name of the input sequences

-    ### For Downloading from ENA
+    ### For Downloading from SRA/ENA or NCBI Assembly
+    **Note: Assemblies will have error free Illumina reads simulated for processing.**
-    --accessions            An input file containing ENA/SRA experiement accessions to be processed
+    --accessions            An input file containing ENA/SRA Experiment accessions or NCBI Assembly accessions to be processed

-    --accession             A single ENA/SRA Experiment accession to be processed
+    --accession             A single ENA/SRA Experiment accession or NCBI Assembly accession to be processed

+    ### For Processing an Assembly
+    **Note: The assembly will have error free Illumina reads simulated for processing.**
+    --assembly STR          A assembled genome in compressed FASTA format.

+    --reassemble            The simulated reads will be used to create a new assembly.
+                                Default: Use the original assembly, do not reassemble

 Dataset Parameters:
     --datasets DIR          The path to available datasets that have